ruini1/nyan-nyan-3/README.md

 # DEVLOG
+>v3.0.3aa
+* temporarily capped reach slider to 15 (will be changed back soon dont worry)

+>v3.0.3a
 * added a walkspeed bypass after so long but the reason it took so long was because i wrote it in the wrong place (the start of the script)
 * polished script up (still bad)
 * thats all